dipe/free-radical-specification/readme.md

 The scope of this specification is limited to the definition of the very minimum of a framework for the role of a Free Radical.

-The <a>Free Radical</a> role can be implemented in various disciplines – this specification describes the role in the scope of employees working in software development.
+This specification describes the Free Radical role for employees working in product engineering.

 ## Desired Effects